yang-guo/kdb_tutorial/qsql.md

 kdb has multiple ways to insert new rows into a table, and they depend on use cases.
 Some methods are robust while others are much more performant.

 `insert`
-: insert will only insert into global tables and is the most standard way of updating tables.  `insert` requires that the data inserted needs to match the table (e.g. if it's a list, the order and type of the data needs to be correct, or if it's a dictionary or table the column names must match exactly).
+: insert will only insert into global tables and is the most standard way of updating tables.
+It calls the table by name, so a symbol is used to identify the table rather than a variable.   `insert` requires that the data inserted needs to match the table (e.g. if it's a list, the order and type of the data needs to be correct, or if it's a dictionary or table the column names must match exactly).

 In addition, on a keyed table, insert will not replace existing rows, but instead will throw an error.
 ```